Thulium-Drake/ansible-role-ipa_ssl/README.md

 * Profit!

 Keep in mind: This role does *NOT* reconfigure software to actually use those certs!
 It will create a group on your system 'ssl-cert' with access permissions to the certificate files.

+# Limitations
+This role will attempt to create Kerberos principals to allow for the certificates to be generated on the host.
+However, should that action fail (mostly because one or more of the principal aliases already exists) you need to address that manually for now.